Elderberries — Nature’s Medicine Chest

 Elder flowers are used to make tea and other beverages, while the berries are used for a host of recipes — from pies and jams, to syrups, lozenges, and herbal extracts.
 You can find plenty of elderberry recipes online, just be sure to always cook them first since uncooked berries contain toxins that can cause nausea and other digestive complaints.
 The leaves, stems, and other parts of the plant are considered toxic and should not be consumed.

 Elderberry supplements and extracts have grown dramatically in popularity.
-So much so, that you can go to most supermarkets or health food stores and find elderberry products lining the shelves, especially during cold and flu season.
+So much so, that you can go to most supermarkets or health food stores and find elderberry products lining the shelves.
 But remember that the way a plant is grown and processed is just as important as the botanical itself.